yodiyo/react-news-app/README.md

-# Project Title
+# React News App
-Yorick's React News App
+A React application interacting with a News API and displaying results based on selected country and topic.

 ## Demo link:
 Access application at